Entry-Level Courses for Freshmen and Sophomores

 Forbidden Overlap: Due to an overlap in content, students will not receive credit for both MATH 1120 and MATH 1910.
 For guidance in selecting an appropriate course, please consult First Steps in Math.

-Prerequisite: MATH 1110 with a grade of C or better, excellent performance in MATH 1106, or equivalent AP credit.
+Prerequisite: MATH 1110, excellent performance in MATH 1106, or equivalent AP credit.

 Focuses on integration: applications, including volumes and arc length; techniques of integration, approximate integration with error estimates, improper integrals, differential equations and their applications.
 Also covers infinite sequences and series: definition and tests for convergence, power series, Taylor series with remainder, and parametric equations.